-We’ve just updated our shopping info with guidelines for caring for garments made from our hand-dyed yarns and I thought it might be useful to share some of our general advice with our blog readers (I certainly wish someone had told me not to dry sweaters on hangers when I was a new knitter!).
+We’ve just updated our shopping info with care tips for garments made from our hand-dyed yarns and I thought it might be useful to share some of our general advice with our blog readers (I certainly wish someone had told me not to dry sweaters on hangers when I was a new knitter!).

 Many people also believe that hand-dyed yarns require special treatment.
 Ours do not!
 They are colour-fast so treat them exactly as you would commercial yarns (with the exception of our neon colours, which do need a little extra care).

 Wool yarns labelled “superwash” can be machine washed on a wool programme at 40°C. In fact, we recommend machine washing over hand washing (provided that your machine has a wool setting) because modern machines are so water and energy efficient than they use less than hand-washing.
 Do not however be tempted to use anything other than a dedicated wool programme, which are specially designed to keep garments fully submerged during agitation in order to prevent damage.

 Silk blends are a little more delicate, but these can be machine washed on a wool programme at a 30°C with a spin speed of max 800 RPM.

 Our neon dyes are less colour-fast than regular colours.
 To keep them looking their brightest and best, we recommend that you hand-wash in cool or cold water, even if the yarn itself is machine washable.

 If you are hand washing, take care to use tepid water.
 It should feel cooler than you would use if you were running a bath.
 Make sure garments are completely submerged while agitating.
 An 800 RPM washing machine spin cycle is useful to remove the excess water from hand-washed garments, making them much easier to dry.

 Detergent & fabric conditioner